 Minimizing the barriers between you and the character on screen ensures that not only does the game feel more responsive to play, but also that there are less shackles on your maximum performance.

-Today, we’re going to go over everything that you need to know about refresh rate, response time, and how they relate to input lag.
+Today, I’m going to go over everything that you need to know about refresh rate, response time, and how they relate to input lag.

 That includes explaining these concepts, discussing how they each impact each other, and the ideal balance to look for when shopping for a gaming monitor or TV.